-Filing fees in 2023 were comparable to 2022.
-Share based compensation in 2023 was substantially lower than in 2022 as there were no equity grants in 2023 compared to 2022.
-The share-based compensation expense in 2023 was due to vesting from prior grants.
+Share based compensation in 2024 was substantially lower than in 2023 as there were no equity grants in 2023 which decreased share-based compensation expense derived from the vesting of prior period grants.

-Depreciation charges were in relation to the Vancouver office lease and fixed assets in Peru.
+Depreciation charges are related to the Vancouver office lease and fixed assets in Peru.